DataONEorg/Operations_Documentation/source/PROJ/metrics.rst

 Authors can be:

 * The subject that added the content to DataONE.
 This is expressed in the system metadata as the ``submitter``.
 However, the submitter may not be the author or creator of the content.
-For example, a data manager who had not involvement in the creation of the dataset may have uploaded the content.
+For example, a data manager who had no involvement in the creation of the dataset may have uploaded the content.

 * The authors identified in the science metadata associated with the dataset.
 The DataONE indexing service extracts this information from the metadata and populates the ``author`` and related fields of the search index.